-Before you start any applications, create a list of what you need.
+Before you start filling out any application, create a list of what you need.
 This will include things like your basic personal and business information, EIN, forms, licenses, permits, fees, etc. Have this information handy so you can fly through the application process.

-For more complex business registration, such as heavily regulated industries, it may be a good idea to enlist the help of an expert.
+For more complex business registration (e.g., for heavily regulated industries), you may want to enlist the help of an expert.
 Qualified tax professionals and business attorneys can guide you through the process, answering questions along the way and even taking care of some of the steps for you.
-Shopify Experts has a whole directory of sales tax pros who can provide assistance with US state sales tax and liability, for example.
+Shopify Experts offers a directory of tax professionals who can provide assistance with US state sales tax and liability.

 It’s always best to check directly with official location- and industry-specific sources for the latest information regarding business registration requirements.
 Make it a habit to check on your licenses, permits, and registrations each year—for accountability and to help you remember, you might do it at tax time.
 Set up calendar reminders for any expirations or renewals as well.